France halts Engie's U.S. LNG deal amid trade, environment disputes

 However, it also comes against a backdrop of broader trade disputes between Europe and the United States, with Paris and Washington engaging in retaliatory measures over plans to tax big digital companies, for instance.

-Engie's contract would be with NextDecade Corp NEXT.O, which is due to decide whether to go ahead with plans to build its proposed Rio Grande LNG export plant in Texas as it tots up agreements with prospective customers.
+Engie's contract would be with NextDecade Corp NEXT.O, which is due to decide whether to go ahead with plans to build its proposed Rio Grande LNG export plant in Texas as it does the math on agreements with prospective customers.

-A spokeswoman for Engie, which is part-owned by the French state, said the company’s board had decided on Sept.
-30 to give itself more time to study the NextDecade contract, saying “the project required a more detailed examination”.
+A spokeswoman for Engie, which is part-owned by the French state, said the company’s board decided on Sept.
+30 to give itself more time to study the NextDecade contract, saying “the project required a more detailed examination.”

 But she declined to comment on whether this followed a request from the state, while the French government had no immediate comment.